At least 30 feared dead in crush at Haitian tourist site - MyJoyOnline

 Prime Minister Alix Didier Fils-Aimé said the incident occurred "during a tourist event attended by many young people" at the site, in the northern town of Milot.

-He said an investigation had been launched and "all relevant authorities" mobilised to support those affected.
+He said an investigation had been launched and that "all relevant authorities" had been mobilised to support those affected.

 "The government sends its sincere condolences to the affected families," Fils-Aimé said in a statement.

-The site had been packed with students and visitors after the event - commemorating the 19th Century fortress's founding - was advertised on social media, local media report, citing officials.
+The site had been packed with students and visitors after the event, commemorating the 19th-century fortress's founding, which was advertised on social media and local media reports, citing officials.

-The stampede was said to have started near the entrance to the site and was exacerbated by the onset of heavy rain.
+The stampede was said to have started near the site entrance and was exacerbated by heavy rain.

 Haiti's Le Nouvelliste newspaper first reported the death toll, citing Petit.
 The government statement did not say how many had died.